LyxiaW/ISMB/policies.md

 PAYMENT

-* A yearly registration fee of $50 per family is required to secure your spot and covers 2 concerts as well as administrative costs.
+* A registration fee of $50 per family is applied upon completing registration to secure your spot for the year and covers 2 concerts as well as administrative costs.
 Your spot in a class is open for other students until registration has been completed.

 * Tuition is spread equally over the course of a year and automatically charged each month in advance.
 Students are allocated 40 lessons per year (10 each term)- this amount is divided evenly between 12 months of the year.
 This means that whether there are 5 or 2 lessons in that month, the tuition fee is exactly the same.